Don't fall victim to return fraud

 What are the consequences of return fraud?

 The abuse of return policies can have serious consequences for retailers.
-In fact, most recent statistics from the NRF indicate that in the United States alone, return abuse and fraud cost the sector $101 billion in 2023.
+Statistics from the NRF indicate that in the United States, return abuse and fraud cost the sector $101 billion in 2023.
 This cost includes the overall impact of processing returns, restocking items and absorbing the loss of fraudulently returned merchandise.
 Furthermore, these financial consequences ultimately impact prices.
 Indeed, to compensate for the increase in operating costs related to return abuse, retailers must adjust prices for all customers.
-Naturally, should a retailer adjust their returns policy in response to ongoing return abuse, making it tougher for legitimate returns to take place, customer trust is eroded.
-In such a competitive market, retailers cannot afford to lose customers.
+Naturally, if a retailer adjusts their return policy in response to ongoing return abuse, making it tougher for legitimate returns to take place, customer trust is eroded.

 What can retailers do to detect and prevent return fraud?